kurokikaze/BlackStone/README.md

 # Features

-Right now it can be pinged from server selection screen, and user can authenticate (but chunks cannot be sent yet, so no actual game).
+Right now the server can be pinged from server selection screen, and user can authenticate (but chunks cannot be sent yet, so no actual game).

 # Why?